zll961020/LatentSync/README.md

 ./data_processing_pipeline.sh
 ```

-You can change the parameter `input_dir` in the script to specify the data directory to be processed.
-The processed data will be saved in the `high_visual_quality` directory.
+You should change the parameter `input_dir` in the script to specify the data directory to be processed.
+The processed videos will be saved in the `high_visual_quality` directory.
 Each step will generate a new directory to prevent the need to redo the entire pipeline in case the process is interrupted by an unexpected error.

 ## 🏋️‍♂️ Training U-Net

 Before training, you must process the data as described above and download all the checkpoints.
-We released a pretrained SyncNet with 94% accuracy on the VoxCeleb2 dataset for the supervision of U-Net training.
+We released a pretrained SyncNet with 94% accuracy on both VoxCeleb2 and HDTF datasets for the supervision of U-Net training.
 Note that this SyncNet is trained on affine transformed videos, so when using or evaluating this SyncNet, you need to perform affine transformation on the video first (the code of affine transformation is included in the data processing pipeline).

 If all the preparations are complete, you can train the U-Net with the following script: